Get Tech Tips

 As you know, the compressor is responsible for moving the gas in a typical system.
 Still, gases regularly move on their own without compressors.
-This is evident in the air that surrounds us each day.
+That's evident in the air that surrounds us each day.
 For the sake of this article, we are interested in two natural occurrences that dictate gas movement: convection and partial pressure.

 You probably already know what convection is.
-It’s a heat transfer method in which hotter gas molecules rise and cooler ones sink.
+It’s a heat transfer method in which hotter gas molecules rise, and cooler ones sink.
 Hot gas molecules are less dense than cool molecules, so the differences in density drive convection.
 By extension, density dictates gas movement.

 Partial pressure may be new to you.
 It also involves density, though to a lesser extent.
 Unsurprisingly, its main focus is pressure, which also drives the gas movement.

-Dalton’s law of partial pressures states that air pressure is equal to the sum of individual gas pressures in the air.
+Dalton’s law of partial pressures states that air pressure equals the sum of individual gas pressures in the air.
 For example, the air we breathe is not pure oxygen.
 It’s a mixture of nitrogen and oxygen with some traces of argon, CO2, hydrogen, and more.
 The total pressure of the air we breathe is equal to the combined pressures of nitrogen, oxygen, and other trace gases (argon, CO2, etc.).
 As such, the air’s pressure and density depend on the gas mixture.
 This is important because gas pressure affects the boiling points of liquids, and partial pressures affect the total pressure of the gas.
 When the air pressure decreases, a liquid’s boiling point drops.
 That’s particularly important for refrigerant boiling points and the refrigerant’s interaction with the environment.

 Einstein’s refrigerator is a good example of partial pressures at work in refrigeration.
-Albert Einstein and his student, Leó Szilárd, developed a refrigerator prototype that used liquid butane (AKA lighter fluid).
+Albert Einstein and his student, Leó Szilárd, developed a refrigerator prototype that used liquid butane (lighter fluid).
 They introduced a vapor to decrease the air pressure, which made the butane boil.
 That created a partial pressure environment that drew in hot, high-energy gas molecules from the butane’s surroundings, cooling the area.
 (To learn more about this history and the recent revival of Einstein’s refrigerator, check out this article on phys.org.)

 I wanted to briefly touch on Dalton’s law because pressure and density affect gas movement without compression.
 If you want to know more about Dalton’s law, check out our article about it.
 Dalton was an interesting guy, and you can learn more about him and his scientific contributions HERE.